UniversalDependencies/UD_Italian-Valico/README.md

 Valico-README

-Summary
+# Summary
 Manually corrected Treebank of Learner Italian drawn from the Valico corpus and correspondent corrected sentences.

-Introduction
+# Introduction

-UD Italian-Valico is a collection of 36 Italian as a Second Language (ISL) texts (398 sentences and 6,777 tokens), manually corrected in the Universal Dependencies formalism elicited from one comic strip.
-Each text is matched with a corrected version and both are annotated.
+UD Italian-Valico is a collection of 36 Italian as a Second Language texts (398 sentences and 6,777 tokens), in the Universal Dependencies formalism elicited from a comic strip.
+Each text is matched with a corrected version and both are automatically annotated and then manually corrected.
 The annotations follow the standard Italian UD guidelines, along with a set of supplementary guidelines for this particular treebank.
 The treebank represents English, French, German, and Spanish Italian learners, at three different year of study of Italian.
 There are 9 texts for each native language and three texts per year of study.

-The treebank is split randomly to a training set of 4,124 sentences, development set of 500 sentences and a test set of 500 sentences. (questo è ESL; facciamo come CFL e diciamo che è solo il test oppure testiamo sulle frasi di 100 frasi che sono in e out of domain -- amore e stazione, mentre 9x4l1 è solo amore)
+The treebank is realised as test set.

-Metadata
+# Metadata
 Cambiare sent_id con un id più informativo? sì, sicuramente evitare i nomi (id univoci)

-Citation
+# Citation

 You are encouraged to cite the following paper: